itspriddle/notes/git/using-direnv-to-set-a-custom-git-email-for-work-projects.md

 ---
-title: "Using direnv to set a custom git email for work projects"
+title: Using direnv to set a custom git email for work projects
-date: "Wed Mar 24 00:03:56 -0400 2021"
+date: Wed Mar 24 00:03:56 -0400 2021
-tags: [git, direnv]
+tags:
+  - git
+  - direnv
+  - howto
 ---

 I like to specify a different git author email for personal projects and work